Acne Scar Treatments

 The centrifugation system converts your blood into “Liquid Gold,” a gel-like substance that contains only PRFM.
 Liquid Gold is called such because it has only pure platelets, which contain active growth factors.
 This platelet-rich blood is then injected into sites on the face with acne scars.
 The concentrated platelets release a host of beneficial growth factors that help to promote healing and stimulate the regrowth of collagen and elastin.

-Acne Scar Treatments Near You in NY, NJ, PA, and CT
+Acne Scar Treatments Near You in NY, NJ, PA, CT, FL, IL, MN and MO

 At Schweiger Dermatology Group, our experienced, board-certified dermatologists offer customized acne scar treatments.